All cats and dogs must be lifetime registered by the time they are six months old.

 - Maintenance of leash free areas

 All cats and dogs must be permanently identified with a microchip either by:

 - Point of sale

-- or change of ownership, which ever occurs first
+- Change of ownership, which ever occurs first.

 If you are giving away your pet you MUST have it microchipped first.